davidtchiu/davidtchiu.github.io/teaching/cs240/hwk2.wordplay/index.md

 ### Working Solution

-[Click here](demo/) for my working solution of this App.
+- [Click here](demo/) for my working solution of this App.
 This is how your solution should behave when it's done.

-[Click here](demo2/) for testing against my App.
-This version lets you enter the root word and it does not hide the words.
+- [Click here](demo2/) for testing against my App.
+This version lets you enter the root word and it does not hide the possible English words, so you can see if your results actually match mine.
+Try root words like: "popped" or "joists".

 ### Program Requirements